James Dobson: Focus on the Family

 Focus on the Family established an ex-gay program called Love Won Out in 1998.
 The program promoted conversion therapy, the pseudoscientific practice of attempting to make gay people straight.
 Dobson increased his promotion of Love Won Out in 2000 upon discovering that opposition to gay marriage was helping the Christian Right gain members and voters.
 State-level affiliates of FotF drafted gay marriage bans in several states, starting with Nebraska Initiative 416 in 2000.
 Dobson broadcast that gay marriage was turning children from faithful Christian homes against God.
 His arguments caused large evangelical turnouts in support of the gay marriage prohibitions, resulting in defense of marriage amendments to thirty U.S. state constitutions.

 Dobson stepped down as president and CEO of Focus on the Family in 2003, and resigned from the position of chairman of the board in February 2009.
 Dobson explained his departure as twofold: firstly, to allow a smooth transfer of leadership to the next generation, and in this case, to Jim Daly whom he directly appointed as his replacement.
 And secondly, because he and Daly had divergent views on policy, "especially when it comes to confronting those who would weaken the family and undermine our faith."
 After he stepped down, Focus on the Family hired an orthodoxy expert to maintain Dobson's message.
 Free to become more explicitly political without imperiling Focus on the Family's tax exemptions, Dobson rededicated himself primarily to lobbying instead of advice to families.
 While Daly attempted to appeal to a new generation of evangelicals with softened messages on abortion and homosexuality, Dobson remained hard-line.
 Focus on the Family removed archives of Dobson's writing from their headquarters and website.

 Ted Bundy interview

 Dobson interviewed serial killer Ted Bundy on-camera the day before Bundy's execution on January 24, 1989.
-The interview became controversial because Bundy was given an opportunity to attempt to explain his actions (the rape and murder of 30 young women).
+In the interview Bundy was given an opportunity to attempt to explain his actions (the rape and murder of 30 young women).
 Bundy claimed in the interview (in a reversal of his previous stance) that violent pornography played a significant role in molding and crystallizing his fantasies.
 In May 1989, during an interview with John Tanner, a Republican Florida prosecutor, Dobson called for Bundy to be forgiven.
 The Bundy tapes gave Focus on the Family revenues of over $1 million, $600,000 of which it donated to anti-pornography groups and to anti-abortion groups.